snepderg/CS492-GroupABookstore/README.md

 # Notes
 - Since the application uses a local MySQL server, the schema and tables will save to your local machine independent from the project files.
+Local database entries can be viewed and edited using MySQL Workbench, and any changes made will be reflected in the application.